 One thing that I love about the Homestead Box people is that they are homesteaders and self sufficiency experts who have been eating food out of their own backyards for a long time.
 They are the real thing.
 And their curated choices come from experience and a genuine knowledge of the best practices for self reliance.

-The Homestead Box is a project by The Hoss Tools folks, so they aren’t a brand new upstart.
+The Homestead Box was a project by The Hoss Tools folks, so they aren’t a brand new upstart.
 No need to worry if they’ll be around if you have problems.
 Hoss Tools is a long standing company with a stellar reputation in the homestead and gardening niche.
 Their specialty is people powered tools.
 Their environmental record is first class.
 Their business ethics are strong.
 That means a lot to me as an organic gardener, a homesteader, and an herbalist.
 It means a lot to me as a grandmother, too.